lep/jhcr/Readme.md

 ### Windows

-Building jhcr on windows is exactly the same as on a unix-system *except* that the required tools aren't as easy installed.
+Building jhcr on windows is exactly the same as on a unix-system *except* that the required tools aren't as easily installed.
 Personally i use [chocolatey](https://chocolatey.org/) to install ghc, cabal and msys2 like this

     choco install ghc cabal msys2